When determining your company’s growth potential, the Total Addressable Market (TAM) is a valuable measure to recognize and understand.

 Why is Total Addressable Market So Important for B2B Sellers?

-Investors and enterprises must understand the revenue potential of selling their product or service in a specific market.
+Investors and enterprises must understand the revenue potential of selling their products or service in a specific market.
 The use of TAM allows the sales and marketing teams to formulate a plan effectively, create targets, and track progress.

 To put it another way, every organization must use the total addressable market to determine the value of their product or solution.
 You can use it to estimate the size of the market.
 As a result, it assists you in seeing that there is plenty of room to make revenue and expand your organization.